TIPS ON FOSTERING A BABY ANIMAL

 If you have picked up a baby animal and cannot find any fosterers, this is what you can do:

 Keep the animal warm by using towels, hot water gloves or hot water bottles.
+Your body warmth is also ideal.
+Place them on your chest.

 If you really have no choice, goat’s milk may be an alternative, but dilute it.